rickkas7/firebase_tutorial/README.md

 ![test1 database view](images/test1database.png)

 If you switch over to the Firebase database view, expand "test1data" and "data" and click on the unique database row identifier, you'll see the data that you wrote!

+One problem with this webhook is that it stores all of the data as strings, not as true numbers.
+The section *Using the Webhook body feature* below explains how to get around this limitation.

 ### Photon or Electron code